railspress/railspress/README.md

 ---

-*Made with ❤️ by the RailsPress team*
+*Made with ❤️ by the RailsPress team* · Fun extra: the built-in plugin **“Hello Tupac!”** drops a random Tupac quote in the admin topbar to keep spirits high while you build.

 </div>